-Property taxes that are less than one year old are nondischargeable.
-Yet from a practical sense it makes no difference.
-Property taxes are almost always assessed against the property and not the owner.
-The taxing agency usually imposes a statutory tax lien against the property to secure payment of the lien (see Chapter 9, Lien Avoidance).
-Therefore, in truth of fact property taxes are not dischargeable because they must be paid if the debtor wishes to keep the property to which they are attached.
+Property taxes that are less than one year old are not dischargeable.
+Property taxes are assessed against the property and not the owner.
+The taxing agency usually imposes a statutory tax lien against the property to secure payment of the lien (see Chapter 9).
+Property taxes are not dischargeable; they must be paid if the debtor wishes to keep the taxed property.